By Sophia Hussain

 1. Baking Soda

 It seems counter intuitive and at first you’ll be horrified to see your pearly whites turn black, but I’ve tried this myself and it works!
 Just dab a bit of charcoal powder like Doll White below on the end of a toothbrush (with or without a touch of toothpaste) and brush for 5 minutes.
 The longer you can leave it on without rinsing, the better the results.
-Repeat a few times each week.
+Repeat a few times each week, but no more, as this can damage your tooth enamel if you use this too frequently.

 4. Orange or Banana Peel